Tintagel, Cornwall, St Materiana's Church

 Just west of the church tower is an unusual monument for a churchyard; a Bronze Age standing stone, or 'monolith' as the excellent church guidebook calls it.

-Outside the south-west entrance to the churchyard is a small stone tithe barn, and abutting it are a set of mounting blocks used by the vicar and by wealthy church patrons arriving to service on horseback.
+Outside the south-west entrance to the churchyard is a small stone tithe barn, and abutting it is a set of mounting blocks used by the vicar and by wealthy church patrons arriving to service on horseback.

 Reaching the church is easy.
 From Fore Street simply follow Vicarage Hill.
 The road dips steeply down before rising just ad steeply up Church Hill, where you will find the large churchyard.
 If you are arriving by car there is a parking area outside the churchyard, just be aware that the road is very narrow with limited places to pass.
 Walking from the village is great exercise and should take no more than 10 minutes.